zextras/tech-doc/source/carbonio/upgrade/upgrade245.rst

   refer to the :ref:`upgrade troubleshooting <ts-upgrade>` section.

-While you can choose to upgrade only |product|, we encourage you to introduce both the improvements into your infrastructure, especially PostgreSQL, whose version **12** is supported only until the **14th November 2024**.
+While you can choose to upgrade only |product|, we encourage you to introduce both the improvements into your infrastructure.

 Upgrade paths
 -------------